zenio/festline.github.io/_pages/roadmap.md

  - March 10 - A2
  - March 17 - uploading solutions to Alice & Medium

-All deadlines are 20:59 UTC (London time).
+All deadlines are 20:59 UTC.

 # Assignments
 Assignments are announced in the **#mlcourse_ai** channel in [ODS Slack team](https://opendatascience.slack.com/) (pinned items).
 Also, links to fresh assignments are provided in the Readme file of the [course repository](https://github.com/Yorko/mlcourse.ai) and on [mlcourse.ai/assignments](assignments).
 Deadlines are typically on Sundays, 20:59 UTC.
 Apart from that, you can practice with demo [assignments](assignments), don't confuse them with "real" ones.
 Rough plan for spring 2019 assignments is the following: